 Are we allowed to take photos during the programme?

 Yes, we encourage it.
-As part of the programme you will be asked to document your journey – this includes writing a case that will provide you with an opportunity to reflect upon the programme, the process Design Council lead you through, the impact the programme has on your chosen projects and the impact of the programme within your council(s).
+As part of the programme you will be asked to document your journey – this includes capturing insights at each workshop that will provide you with an opportunity to reflect upon the programme, the process Design Council lead you through, the impact the programme has on your chosen projects and the impact of the programme within your council(s).
 Photography and social media posts can form a part of your journey and add richness to your storytelling.

 Who can apply?